 “You gonna rob the place?”

 He limped down a short hall.
-At the end he saw a foot and painted toenails and stopped short.
+At the end he saw a woman's bare foot and painted toenails.
+Mac stopped short.

 He held his hand up.
 “Wait here.”
-He pulled his gun and slid forward, back to the wall.
+Mac pointed his gun and slid forward, his back to the wall now.

 “What?
 What’s going on?”

 “What now?”
 Pam asked.
-She saw the station wagon then.
+She saw the station wagon.